losch/picserve/README.md

 Simple Picture Server
 =====================

-Simple web application built on Node.js for serving image files with thumbnails easily from any directory.
+Simple web application built on Node.js and Ractive for serving image files with thumbnails easily from any directory.
 Thumbnails are generated to temporary directory and are cleaned up when the application is exit.